 “Oracle’s Java licensing campaign targets organisations that have used Java for years as a free technology.
 When Oracle changed the rules, they created a compliance exposure that most companies never anticipated — and then used that exposure as a sales lever.
 The correct response is not to pay; it is to determine what you actually owe, which is often far less than Oracle claims.”

-Kalahari's IT leadership faced a situation that is common among Oracle Java targets: a combination of inflated compliance claims, aggressive sales tactics, and genuine uncertainty about what was actually owed.
+Kalahari’s IT leadership faced a situation common among Oracle Java targets: a combination of inflated compliance claims, aggressive sales tactics, and genuine uncertainty about what was actually owed.
 Three specific challenges complicated the response.

-Oracle's sales team suggested that the Java compliance issue could be resolved more easily if Kalahari also purchased additional Oracle products or cloud services — effectively using the Java claim as a lever to generate unrelated revenue.
+Oracle’s sales team suggested that the Java compliance issue could be resolved more easily if Kalahari also purchased additional Oracle products or cloud services — effectively using the Java claim as a lever to generate unrelated revenue.
 This bundling tactic creates artificial urgency and confuses the commercial discussion by mixing a compliance issue (which has a factual answer) with a sales opportunity (which is discretionary).
-Kalahari's procurement team recognised the tactic but lacked the expertise to counter it effectively.

 Facing a seven-figure claim, aggressive bundling pressure, and genuine uncertainty about their legal obligations, Kalahari Resorts made the strategic decision to engage Redress Compliance to conduct an independent assessment and manage the Oracle engagement.
 This decision would prove to be the difference between paying $1 million and paying nothing.